 The employment contracts of the Executive Committee are of undetermined duration and have a maximum notice period of 12 months.
 Members of the Executive Committee are not entitled to any impermissible severance or change of control payments.
-The employment contracts of the Executive Committee may include non-compete agreements with a time limit of one year and with a maximum total compensation of one annual target compensation.
+The employment contracts of the Executive Committee may include non-compete agreements with a time limit of one year and with a maximum total compensation not to exceed the last total annual target compensation such member was entitled to prior to termination and in no event to exceed the average of the compensation of the last three financial years.